-Ever have days when you feel irritated and annoyed at almost everything—and everyone?
+Do you ever have days when you feel irritated and annoyed at almost everything—and everyone?
 I hate feeling irritated and annoyed, so when I have days like this, I become even more irritable and more annoyed, the irritability feeding on itself and growing ever stronger in a vicious, seemingly endless, circle.
-I dealt with this very thing this morning, actually, but I was able to turn my mood around.
-If you hate finding yourself irritated and annoyed, read on for ways to deal with it.
+I dealt with this very thing this morning, actually, but I was able to turn my mood around and regain my sense of wellbeing.
+If you hate finding yourself irritated and annoyed, read on for six ways to deal with it.

-I use the below steps when I need to turn my mood around, and when I used them today, they worked wonders.
+I use the below steps when I need to turn my mood around and recover my sense of wellbeing.
+When I used them today, they worked wonders.

 - Notice and accept.
 Tune into your thoughts, emotions, and physical sensations.
 Accept them as temporary byproducts of the irritability and annoyance; don’t buy into them or let them make you think they’re a permanent part of your day.

 - Remember who you are.
 What about yourself makes you proud?
 How do you want to be in this moment?
-Why do you hate being irritated, and why do you want to stop being annoyed.
+Why do you hate being irritated?
 I pride myself in being calm and peaceful, positive in even difficult situations.
-I wasn’t being true to myself this morning, and I wanted to get back to who I really am.
+I wasn’t being true to myself this morning, and I was motivated to return to who I really am.

 - Act.
-What can you do to purposefully turn your mood around?
+What can you do to purposefully regain wellbeing?
 I realized that I was annoyed at the idea of being late for the appointment.
 No matter what I did, I wouldn’t be on time.
-Because the traffic was stopped anyway (otherwise I wouldn’t have done this), I chose to take action by calling the service center to let them know of my situation.
+Because the traffic was stopped I chose to take action by calling the service center to let them know of my situation.
 Doing so didn’t change the situation, but it did give me some control over my personal outcome, which decreased my annoyance.

 - Connect.
-Connecting with others, especially if you can share a little laughter, goes a long way toward decreasing irritability.
-The person I spoke with at the service center was incredibly nice, and he added a little humor to the situation.
+Connecting with others goes a long way toward decreasing irritability.
+The person I spoke with at the service center was incredibly nice.
 Talking to him made me less irritable.
-In the past, I’ve connected to decrease irritability by going to a store, coffee shop, etc. and fully talking to someone there.
-This works despite social anxiety, and it actually has the added bonus of being a safe exercise in reducing social anxiety.
+In the past, I’ve connected to decrease irritability by going to a store, coffee shop, etc. and mindfully talking to someone there (giving the person my complete attention).